MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/security-guidelines-for-developing-infopath-forms.md

 - How to sign the CAB files of ActiveX controls.

-- How to sign form templates sent as an attachment to an e-mail message.
+- How to sign form templates sent as an attachment to an email message.

 ## Best Practices for XML Data Associated with a Form

 Note that InfoPath forms can be fed XML data from any source, including those that the user does not necessarily trust or control.
-For example, InfoPath can get XML data from a link to a Web page or from an XML attachment sent to the user in e-mail message.
+For example, InfoPath can get XML data from a link to a Web page or from an XML attachment sent to the user in email message.
 To mitigate these risks, be aware of the following best practices:

 - Do not pass untrusted data that is read from the XML to the Microsoft JScript **eval()** function or the **innerHTML** property of the task pane.
 Both of these calls could be used to execute malicious script.
 In a task pane, use the **innerText** property as an alternative.
 Note that InfoPath views cannot execute script.